Kritimbist/Agentic_AI-Multi-Agent-Orchestration/README.md

 Overall, I see that choosing the right context window is about balance—ensuring it aligns with the complexity and needs of the agentic system while maintaining efficiency and reliability.

+# Native support for tool use and function calling